jackzhu727/deep-probability-estimation/examples/Weather_preidction/readme.md

 A pytorch implementation can be found [here](https://github.com/jackzhu727/deep-probability-estimation/blob/main/datasets/weather_forcast.py)

 ## Dataset
-A preprocessed dataset used by the paper can be found [here](https://zenodo.org/record/3629951#.Y20qhuyZP0o)
+The dataset used by the paper can be found [here](https://zenodo.org/record/3629951#.Y20qhuyZP0o)